-Our research and development expenses consist primarily of expenses for contracted research and development activities conducted by third parties on our behalf, including personnel, testing facilities and other payments in accordance with our research and clinical agreements.
+Our research and development expenses consist primarily of expenses for contracted research and development activities conducted by major contract research organizations on our behalf, including personnel, testing facilities and other payments in accordance with our research and clinical agreements.
 Research and development expenses are included in the Product Development Expenses line item of our financial statements, and amounted to \$3,266,098, \$2,330,297 and \$2,160,628 during the years ended June 30, 2018, 2017 and 2016, respectively.